tmoroney/auto-subs/README.md

 4. Click **`Generate Subtitles`** in the script UI.

 ## Automatic Setup
-> [!NOTE]
-> **Only works on Windows** - This will run a PowerShell script which installs Python (if not already installed), Whisper, FFMPEG, and Stable-TS.
-> It also places the `auto-subs.py` file in the Fusion scripts folder so it can be accessed within Resolve.

 Open PowerShell in **administrator mode**.
 Copy this command into Powershell + Run it by hitting the enter key.

     Invoke-Expression (Invoke-WebRequest -Uri "https://raw.githubusercontent.com/tmoroney/auto-subs/main/install-script.ps1").Content

+> [!IMPORTANT]
+> **Only works on Windows** - This will run a PowerShell script which installs Python (if not already installed), Whisper, FFMPEG, and Stable-TS.
+> It also places the `auto-subs.py` file in the Fusion scripts folder so it can be accessed within Resolve.

 ## Manual Setup
 ### Step 1: Install Python